ibm-cloud-docs/EventStreams/ES_using_schema_registry.md

 Deleting a per-schema rule requires at least:

-- Reader role access to the {{site.data.keyword.messagehub}} cluster resource type
+- Reader role access to the {{site.data.keyword.messagehub}} cluster resource type.
-- Manager role access to the schema resource to which the rule applies
+- Manager role access to the schema resource to which the rule applies.

 An activity tracker event is generated to report the action.
 For more information, see [{{site.data.keyword.cloudaccesstrailshort}} events](/docs/EventStreams?topic=EventStreams-at_events#events).

 ## Applying compatibility rules to new versions of schemas
 {: #applying_compatibility_rules}

 The schema registry supports enforcing compatibility rules when creating a new version of a schema.
-If a request is made to create a new schema version that does not conform to the required compatibility rule, then the registry will reject the request.
+If a request is made to create a new schema version that does not conform to the required compatibility rule, the registry rejects the request.
 The following rules are supported:

 Compatibility Rule | Tested against | Description
 --- | --- | ---